Ep# 12 An Interview with Rohit Chakravarty and Pritha Dey.

 Lalitha Krishnan: OK.
 That helps, Thanks.
 I request both of you to share a conservation-related word/concept and tell us why it’s significant for you.

 Pritha Dey: What concerns me at the moment is the ongoing insect species decline that we see globally.
 It has gathered attention from scientists and politicians alike.
 We need more young people to be interested to study lesser-known taxa or less charismatic taxa from a country which is so hugely biodiverse like India.
 With the right techniques and tools, India has the potential to stand out in insect conservation.
 I would really reach out to the young people through this conversation that: Please be interested more in moths, butterflies, and other insects.
-Apart from science, it’s very important to reach out to the non-scientific community to achieve larger conservation goals and I would end by saying there’s a famous scientific article by the scientist, EO Wilson which says that:” Little things that run the world”; he talks about insects and arthropods.
+Apart from science, it’s very important to reach out to the non-scientific community to achieve larger conservation goals and I would end by saying there’s a famous scientific article by the scientist, EO Wilson which says:” Little things that run the world”; he talks about insects and arthropods.
 As long as you believe that so that’s the message that I would like to spread through this conversation.

 Lalitha Krishnan: Bravo.

 Rohit Chakravarty: My message is pretty similar to Pritha’s.
 As someone who works on a lesser-known group of animals.
 I believe that every animal is different and every animal tells a different story about the world.
 For e.g. a tiger might tell you a lot about forests and about how deer populations need to be controlled, how human interference needs to be managed, how corridors need to be connected etc. But a bat is a completely different animal and so is a moth and so is a frog.
 So, every animal tells a different story about the world.
-And, only when you study them, you understand what story it conveys and how you should protect its world in order to save the animal itself.
+And, only when you study them, do you understand what story it conveys and how you should protect its world in order to save the animal itself.

 The other message that I would like to younger people is to have faith in science.
 To not lose hope in science and to develop an objective view of the world; not a subjective one.
 And to include science in the way we conserve species.
-Science is not the end result and it’s not the destination but it’s definitely something important we need to incorporate it in conservation measures.
+Science is not the end result and it’s not the destination but it’s definitely something important we need to incorporate into conservation measures.